alexpusch/rust-magic-patterns/dumbing-down-iterator/Readme.md

 }
 ```

-Adapters like `Map` and `Filter` are internal to the iterator implementation, so you will rarely use them directly, non the less, let's see a usage example:
+Adapters like `Map` and `Filter` are internal to the iterator implementation, so you will rarely use them directly, nonetheless, let's see a usage example:

 ```rust
 #[test]